License GuideSOC 17-2051

 Read more

-You'll face a two-part exam structure.
-The national section covers core engineering principles and is standardized across all states.
-The state-specific portion tests your knowledge of local regulations and laws.
+You'll take a two-part exam.
+The national portion covers core chemical engineering principles and applies everywhere.
+The state-law section tests your knowledge of local regulations specific to your state.
 Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer both sections.
-You'll take the exam at authorized testing centers.
-Each state sets its own passing score, though most require around 70% correct answers.
-Plan for several hours total testing time.
+You'll complete the exam on a computer at a testing center.
+Plan to spend several hours total.
+You need to pass both portions to earn your license.
+Each state sets its own passing score, so check your state's requirements before you test.

 Renewal